 Company B has 5 HR FTEs and 1,000 FTEs.
 Let’s work out the ratio for that company:

 HR-to-Employee Ratio = (5 / 1000) x 100

-Company B HR-to-Employee Ratio = .5
+Company B’s HR-to-Employee Ratio = .5

-On the other hand, there’s a lot of variations of this method, but they don’t differ a lot from each other.
+On the other hand, there’s a lot of variations of this method, but they don’t differ a whole lot from each other.
 For example, The Society for Human Resource Management’s 2017 Human Capital Benchmarking Study shows that in companies with up to 250 employees, demand is significantly higher, as the study “Workforce Analytics” shows: An average of 3.4 human resources employees per 100 full-time positions in the company!
-The ideal ratio varies by organizational needs.
-While roughly two HR staffers per 100 employees may be the norm for many organizations, it may fall short if the organization is undergoing growth and hiring new staff, or is undertaking a significant initiative such as a new training program, new cloud technology etc.
+The ideal ratio varies by organizational needs as well.
+While roughly two HR staffers per 100 employees may be the norm for many organizations, it may fall short if the organization is undergoing growth and hiring new staff, or is undertaking a significant initiative such as a new training program, new cloud technology, etc.

-The HR Department Benchmarks and Analysis 2017 report issued by Bloomberg and the Bureau of National Affairs indicates that the median HR staff ratio remains at a record high level of 1.4 HR employees for every 100 workers served by the department.
+The HR Department Benchmarks and Analysis 2017 report issued by Bloomberg and the Bureau of National Affairs indicates that the median HR staff ratio remains at a record high of 1.4 HR employees for every 100 workers served by the department.

-Video: The importance of HR Management
+Video: The Importance of HR Management

-IS HRM really that important?
+IS HRM (HR in Management) really that important?